joanpaak/tuulivoimala_essee/README.md

 Published online at https://tietokayttoon.fi/julkaisu?pubid=34903

 Posterior probability distributions are computed for the proportions of participants reporting symptoms.
 All code is in R, all labels are in Finnsh.
+Just copy/paste the code from the file into R and you should be golden.